Yuheng3107/aichallenge/README.md

 You can see the instructions at the [instructions page](https://fitai.click/instructions) of our site.

-# To run our server yourself
+# To run our server locally
-Running our server requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, TensorFlow for GPU integration, and finally, a web browser such as Google Chrome or Safari to view the website.
+Running our server locally requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, TensorFlow for GPU integration, and finally, a web browser such as Google Chrome or Safari to view the website.

 ### Specs
 The server requires a GPU and around 3GB of Ram.
 It can be run on a CPU, but performance will be much worse.
 Accuracy of the programme is not guaranteed on a CPU.